Artboomy/japanese-vocabulary-extractor/README.md

 # Usage

 ```
-manga-wordlist-extractor "FOLDER_PATH"
+manga-wordlist-extractor [-h] [--parent] folder
 ```

-Replace FOLDER_PATH with the path containing the manga files.
+Replace folder with the path containing the manga files.
+Make sure to surround it with quotation marks if there are spaces in the path!

 If you enter a parent folder containing multiple volumes, add "--parent" before the folder path.

 This will generate a vocab.csv file containing all words.